davidelettieri/davidelettieri.it/blog/2020-04-04-railway-oriented-programming-with-c-sharp.md

 ---
-layout: post
 title:  "Railway oriented programming with C#"
 date:   2020-04-04 17:00:00 +0100
-categories: ROP 'Tagged union' 'Railway oriented programming' C#
+tags: [ROP 'Tagged union' 'Railway oriented programming' C#]
-description: A few days back I was reading about Railway oriented programming
 ---

 **2021-09-29** I added an example on how to use ROP in an ASP.NET Core project [here](https://davidelettieri.it/rop/'railway/oriented/programming'/c%23/2021/09/29/ROP-in-ASPNET-core.html)